sandervandevelde/MqttBrokerOnAzureIoTEdge/readme.md

 ## Disclaimer

-I'm neither related or affiliated to HiveMQ nor do I earn something from HiveMQ.
+Note: Neither am I related to HiveMQ nor do I get any compensation for you using HiveMQ.
+This simple Docker support was the reason to check it out.

+You can just use your own MQTT broker, as docker container or anywhere else in the local network, as long as you keep the topics on par.

 ## License